Switch and save on your broadband and TV this September.

 Vodafone also has some great value broadband and TV deals for new customers right now.

-It's offering unlimited 500Mbps pure fibre broadband for just €35 a month for the first six months with free activation.
+It's offering unlimited 500Mbps pure fibre broadband for just €25 a month for the first six months with free activation.

-After the first six months are up, the price rises to just €40 a month and then stays there (subject to a similar annual price hike each April as with Eir).
-Despite this, if inflation were to average around 2% to 3% a year over the coming years, even after six or seven years you'd still only be paying around €54 or €55 a month for your broadband which is way cheaper than all the other providers are offering even as of today.
+Despite this, even after five or six years you'd still only be paying around €60 a month for your broadband which is cheaper than many of the other providers' follow-on prices even as of today.
 So Vodafone is a great option for those who want longer-term value with the same provider.

 You can also avail of Vodafone's Super Wi-Fi extenders to increase the reach of your signal throughout your home.
 While most standard Wi-Fi extenders come with an upfront hardware cost, Vodafone's Super Wi-Fi is sold as an add-on to your broadband that you can cancel anytime and costs just €5 per month.

 You can also add a TV package.
-Vodafone TV PLAY is Vodafone's new set-top box which it calls a 'premium entertainment hub'.
+Vodafone TV PLAY is Vodafone's new set-top box which it calls a "premium entertainment hub".
 The TV box has some cool features like 4K ultra HD picture quality, an integrated Bang and Olufsen surround sound system, and built-in Bluetooth and Chromecast for easy streaming from your phone.

 Broadband and TV is €65 a month for the first six month then €70 a month thereafter (subject to an annual price hike) which is way cheaper than other providers right now.